ory/docs/docs/ecosystem/sqa.md

 our servers.
 This data helps us understand how changes impact performance and stability of our open source service and identify potential issues.

-We are committed to full transparency on what data we transmit why and how.
+We're committed to full transparency on what data we transmit why and how.
 The source code of the telemetry package is completely open source and located [here](https://github.com/ory/x/blob/master/metricsx).
-If you do not wish to help us improve our projects by sharing telemetry data, it is possible to [opt out of this feature](#opt-out).
+If you don't wish to help us improve our projects by sharing telemetry data, it's possible to [opt out of this feature](#opt-out).

 ## Data Processing